a2br/ecoledirecte.js/README.md

 ### Introduction to events

-Events can be used to do something when something else happens, in real-time. (very specific, as you can tell) As an example, the following will log the method and the url each time `ed.js` sends a request to the EcoleDirecte servers.
+Events can be used to do something when something else happens, in real-time. (very specific, as you can tell) For instance, the following will log the method and the url each time `ed.js` sends a request to the EcoleDirecte servers.

 ```javascript
 import { events } from "ecoledirecte.js";